nvelcich29/Command-Interpreter-M68k/README.md

 # Command-Interpreter-M68k

 ## Overview
 The goal of the project was to build a monitor program to run on a "SANPER1" educational computer board built around a Motorola 68k microprocessor.
 This program can be simulated using [EASY68k](http://www.easy68k.com/) simulator software.
 The monitor recognizes which command is entered and then branches to subroutine for executing this command.
-And when there is no match, it displays an error message.
+If there is no match, it displays an error message.
 ![Command Interpreter Flowchart](https://user-images.githubusercontent.com/46805337/129077550-f0ad7cb2-144d-4640-b21a-b87b14be6263.png)

 This monitor program is able to perform basic debugging functions: